Tips on How to Reduce Air Consumption During Scuba Diving

 You also want to keep gear up-to-date.
 Technology is evolving, and you can find regulators that require less work when breathing compared to your old regulator from 15 years ago.

-That doesn’t mean that you need to replace all your gear every couple of years, but it does make sense to keep an eye on new product introductions that could make your dives easier and more comfortable and, as such, reduce your air consumption.
+That doesn’t mean that you need to replace all your gear every couple of years, but it does make sense to keep an eye on new product introductions that could make your dives easier and more comfortable and, as such, improve your air consumption.

 6 – Exercise Breathing and Calming Techniques